carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

-Then a **'git status'** shows that the files are now beeing tracked by git and ready to be committed
+Then a **'git status'** shows that the files are now beeing tracked by git and ready to be committed (in green font color).